acavalla/kmt2d/README.md

-Problems I ran into & how I solved them
+### Problems I ran into & how I solved them
-- Consistency between samples and data available
+- Consistency between samples and data available: Maf or Vcf or both file types available
 - FFPE samples
-  - Maf or Vcf or both file types available
 - Obtaining filepaths because of inconsistent file naming
 - Within samples, indels and snv calls were stored in separate files.
 To get the mutational status of an entire sample, it was necessary to find unique identifier strings within the filenames that would be shared by snv and indel file and no others.
 - When loading Vcf files into RStudio, depending on the sequencing run and settings, differing numbers of columns were present, causing alignment and rbinding issues